Rehab 4 Addiction

 This can involve professionals offering tips as to how substance use can be better reduced or monitored, or it can look like regular check-ups which map how progress is going and what challenges can be learned from.

-An important factor to consider when it comes to addiction treatment is how willing an individual is to change.
+An important factor to consider in the drug and alcohol addiction treatment process is how willing an individual is to change.

 Motivational interviewing looks to identify what hopes and goals an individual has in life and draw these ideas out.